Why Flint?

 How often will we stop?

-This is totally up to you / the group based on which tour you choose and who is in the tour group – it can vary from having a 5 minute water breaks once an hour to stopping for a drink at a fun Flint bar every 4 or 5 miles of riding.
+This varies based on which tour you choose and who is in the tour group – it can vary from having a 5 minute water breaks once an hour to stopping for a drink at a fun Flint bar after a few miles of riding.